Procurement Guide

 Public safety designs include 2-C13-3, 2-C14, 3-E17, and 5-D10 for consolidated departments combining police, fire, and EMS functions.

 Security badges must clearly state “SECURITY” and avoid designs resembling law enforcement.
 Many states prohibit security personnel from using badge shapes, colors, or text that might confuse public perception of authority.
 Security officers have no arrest powers—badge designs must reflect this distinction.
-Always verify state-specific requirements before ordering security badges to prevent impersonation charges and licensing violations.
+Always verify state-specific requirements before ordering Owl Badges security officer collection to prevent impersonation charges and licensing violations.

 Questions About Badge Procurement?